 On to end seals – again, the options are many, depending upon a variety of factors including run speed, ink type, dead band width, chamber design, length of job, and internal practices.
 Material types include foam (multiple choices), felt (many grades), rubber (compound and molding temp makes a difference), plastic, and any number of combinations thereof.

 So, where do you start?

 Let’s look at a very common scenario, one often encountered in a variety of pressrooms across the flexo industry.
-A typical chamber setup uses die-cut open cell foam end seals and .008” thick carbon steel blades with a radius tip, running water-based inks on paper at 600 FPM (feet per minute).
-The operators replace both seals and blades when setting up for a new job, and the purchasing department is happy, since both items are bought at relatively low cost.
+A typical chamber setup uses die-cut open-cell foam end seals and .008” thick carbon steel blades with a radius tip, running water-based inks on paper at 600 FPM (feet per minute).
+The operators replace both seals and blades when setting up for a new job, and the purchasing department is happy since both items are bought at a relatively low cost.